darioflute/sospex/INSTALL.md

 **You will have to use the Python 3.7 distribution.**

 If you have a previous Python distribution installed, it is advisable to start from scratch with a new Anaconda download of Python 3.7.
-The program runs also with Python 3.8.

 It is a good practice to update all your installed packages to have the latest versions: